Orange-OpenSource/ods-charts/docs/README.md

 ### Graph features

-And additional features can be added calling methods on {@link ODSChartsTheme}:
+Additional features can be added calling methods on {@link ODSChartsTheme}:

 - {@link ODSChartsTheme.externalizeLegends}: to add Orange Design System theme to legends.
 - {@link ODSChartsTheme.externalizePopover}: to add Orange Design System theme to popover or tooltip.